Know Your Tenant Rights

 RTA Section 20

-Rent Reduction for Maintenance Issues
+Rent Abatement for Maintenance Issues

 If your landlord doesn't maintain vital services or required conditions, you can apply to the LTB for a rent reduction.
 The amount depends on what's broken and how long it's been broken.